gchen0119/openimagechallenge/README.md

         * FPN essentially connects the low level convolutional layers (with stronger localized activation) to the same-sized (i.e., same "stage") high level upsampled layers (with stronger semantics).
 This is called "lateral" connection by adding the two feature maps.
-See figure from the
         * For YOLOv3, a "route" at two convolutional layers before the output layer is upsampled and concatenated with an even earlier layer (with localized feature activation), e.g., the "[route] -1,61" appearing in the